Ready to say goodbye to student loan debt for good? Learn More

 What Are the Minnesota Bankruptcy Exemptions?

-5 minute read Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+5 minute read Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 In a Nutshell